MLev29/STEM-Project/README.md

 - Django -> used for making all backend
 - mySQL -> stores website data ie login, admin data, etc -

+## To Do
+- Add a public domain
+- Finish site front end
+- fix